adallan/Blackjack-game/README.md

 ## Testing Process
 - Base gameplay loop and logic testing and debugged in VsCode terminal in C++.
 - HTML and JavaScript tested in browser via a Node live server.
-- NEXT testing: Landing page and game testing hosted in github pages.
+- Landing page and game testing hosted in github pages for mobile and desktop debug.

+## Next Steps and future updates
+- Creation of user logins.
+- Creation of highscore leaderboards.
+- Implementation and creation of a database to host user data and score datas.
+- Docker pipeline.
+- Possible kerbernetes implementation.

 Thanks for reading!